 Students apply for this Pathway Spring quarter of their Sophomore Year.

-The application deadline for the 2021-2022 UCLA Academic Year was April 30th, 2021.
-The deadline for next school year will be during 5th week of Spring Quarter.
+The application for the 2021-2022 UCLA Academic Year was reopened and the deadline is December 1st, 2021.
+The deadline for the 2022-2024 cohort will be during 5th week of Spring Quarter.

 - Autobiographical Statement: 1-2 page limit

 - Prompt: Your autobiographical statement should indicate why you are applying to the program and what you hope to gain from the program.
 Please also share the development of your teaching interest, your education related work and volunteer experience (paid or volunteer) related to education, school-age children, and urban schools.

 - Upload Autobiographical Statement in the application form.